erlef/rebar3_hex/README.md

 abc123
 ```

-Then in CI use whatever method is available for setting an environment variable to the token and add this call at the beginning of your CI runs to add the token to your rebar3 hex tokens:
+Then in CI use whatever method is available for setting an environment variable to the token and add this call at the
+beginning of your CI runs to add the token to your rebar3 hex config.
+Below we'll use the environment `REPO_KEY` as an
+example.

 ```shell
 $ rebar3 hex organization auth hexpm:repo --key $REPO_KEY